EPCCed/PythonHPC/README.md

 -- follow the installation instructions at [https://jupyter.org/install](https://jupyter.org/install).

-<h3>Requirements</h3>

-Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.

-They are also required to abide by the [ARCHER2 Code of Conduct](https://www.archer2.ac.uk/about/policies/code-of-conduct.html).

-<h3>Timetable (all times are in BST, GMT+1)</h3>
+<h3>Timetable (all times are in BST)</h3>

-<p><blockquote>This is still a draft course page and the material
+<p><blockquote>This is still a draft workshop page and the material
-below comes from a previous run of this course.
-It will be updated for this run, but is made available here for reference.</blockquote></p>
+below comes from previous courses on similar topics.
+It will be fully updated in time for this workshop, but is made available here for reference.</blockquote></p>

 <p><blockquote>Unless otherwise indicated all material is Copyright
 &copy; EPCC, The University of Edinburgh, and is only made available